divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

  <img src="https://myprojectrelatedimages.s3.ap-south-1.amazonaws.com/EC2StartandStop/Conclusion.jpg" alt="Logo" width="700" height="400">
  </div>

-**Congratulations**, fellow cloud enchanters!
-You've now unlocked the secrets of "Automatically Start and Stop EC2 Instances" using AWS Lambda and Amazon EventBridge. 🪄🚀
+**Congratulations**, fellow cloud enchanters! **You've now unlocked the secrets of Automatically Start and Stop EC2 Instances using AWS Lambda and Amazon EventBridge**. 🪄🚀

 As we **bid adieu** to this magical journey, remember that **cloud sorcery is all about creativity and curiosity**.
 Embrace the playful spirit of experimentation and continue to weave your own unique spells in the enchanted world of AWS! 🌟🧙‍♀️